TERREMEMBER/znbase/docs/content/stable/admin/yb-ctl.md

 ##### setup_redis

-Enables YugabyteDB support for the Redis-compatible YEDIS API.
+Enables ZNbaseDB support for the Redis-compatible YEDIS API.

 For details and examples, see [Initialize the YEDIS API](#initialize-the-yedis-api).